-CCL has been providing air traffic services in the western half of upper airspace and in the whole lower airspace of Bosnia and Herzegovina since 2000 and 2001 responding, under a bilateral agreements undertaken between the governments.
+CCL has been providing air traffic services in the western half of the upper airspace and in the whole lower airspace of Bosnia and Herzegovina since 2000 and 2001 respectively, under bilateral agreements.
 CCL is supporting B&H in providing aeronautical information and MET services too.